Yashwanth-Chandrakumar/interview-coder/README.md

 ## Configuration

-1. On first launch, you'll need to provide your OpenAI API key
+1. On first launch, you'll need to:
+   - Select your preferred AI provider
+   - Provide the corresponding API key
 2. The application will store your settings locally using electron-store

 ## Building (for Roy)